Updated: September 2013

-- Vitamin D2, which is obtained from vegetable sources (dietary sources, supplements); and
+- Vitamin D2: obtained from vegetable sources (dietary sources, supplements);

-- Vitamin D3, which is derived from both endogenous (synthesized from cholesterol through sun exposure) and exogenous (animal diet) sources.
+- Vitamin D3: derived from both endogenous (synthesized from cholesterol through sun exposure) and exogenous (animal diet) sources.

 Until recently, vitamin D replacement in the United States consisted exclusively of 25-hydroxy-vitamin D2.
-During the last 1-2 years this has started to change, with an increasing proportion of 25-hydroxy-vitamin D3 being used, in particular in high dose prescription formulations.
+During the last 1 to 2 years an increasing proportion of 25-hydroxy-vitamin D3 replacement is being used, in particular in high dose prescription formulations.

 Vitamin D deficiency is more common than previously believed, especially among adolescents, women, and the elderly.
 For example, studies have shown that more than 50% of the institutionalized elderly and an equal proportion of women of any age undergoing treatment for osteoporosis have inadequate levels of vitamin D.1 While treatment with vitamin supplementation is easy and inexpensive, many affected individuals go undiagnosed and untreated.